2015 Shoreham Airshow crash

-On 22 August 2015, a former military aircraft crashed onto a main road during an aerial display at the Shoreham Airshow at Shoreham Airport, England, killing 11 people and injuring 16 others.
-It was the deadliest air show accident in the United Kingdom since the 1952 Farnborough Airshow crash, which had killed 31 people.
+On 22 August 2015, a Hawker Hunter T7 warbird crashed onto a main road during an aerial display at the Shoreham Airshow at Shoreham Airport, England, killing 11 people and injuring 16 others.
+It was the deadliest air show accident in the United Kingdom since the 1952 Farnborough Airshow crash, which killed 31 people.

-The aircraft, a Hawker Hunter T7, failed to complete a loop manoeuvre and crashed, hitting vehicles on the A27 road adjacent to the airport.
+The aircraft failed to complete a loop manoeuvre and crashed, hitting vehicles on the A27 road adjacent to the airport.
 The pilot, Andy Hill, was critically injured but survived.
 As a result of the accident, all civilian-registered Hawker Hunter aircraft in the United Kingdom were grounded, and restrictions were put in place on civilian vintage jet aircraft displays over land, limiting them to high-level flypasts and banning aerobatic manoeuvres.

 The official investigation by the Air Accidents Investigation Branch concluded that the crash resulted from pilot error.
 In 2018, Hill was charged with eleven counts of manslaughter by gross negligence and one count of endangering an aircraft.
 He was found not guilty on all counts on 8 March 2019.
 The organisers of the Shoreham Airshow denied any responsibility for the crash.

 An inquest into the deaths of the victims was scheduled to be held in 2020, but was delayed due to the COVID-19 pandemic until 30 November 2022, pending the outcome of some procedural issues.

 In December 2022, the coroner found that the victims were unlawfully killed as their deaths were caused by an incorrect manoeuvre and a series of gross errors.
+Hill's final appeal for review of the decision not to reinstate his flying licences was denied in May 2025.

 After the crash, regulations for airshows were significantly tightened by the Civil Aviation Authority (CAA), increasing costs to organisers to fund the new safety measures to a degree that led to the cancellation of later shows.

 Aircraft and crew

 The aircraft was a 1950s two-seat Hawker Hunter T7, registration G-BXFI serial 41H-670815, displaying its former military serial number WV372 as part of its livery.
 Having first flown for the Royal Air Force (RAF) in July 1955, it was rebuilt following a fire, returning to service in 1959 after conversion to T7 specification.
 It had been making civilian display flights as a warbird since 1998, under a variety of owners.
 At the time of the accident, it was owned by Graham Peacock, and based at North Weald Airfield, Essex.
-The aircraft had flown to Shoreham from North Weald and was scheduled to return there after the display.
+The aircraft had flown to Shoreham Airport from North Weald and was scheduled to return there after the display.

 Andy Hill, the 51-year-old pilot, was described by colleagues as experienced, with more than 12,000 flight hours.
 He had worked as a captain at British Airways.
 He had flown Hawker Siddeley Harriers and worked as an instructor for the RAF before joining the airline.
 As well as the Hawker Hunter, he flew a Van's RV-8 and a BAC Jet Provost at airshows.